 Attracting and retaining Zoomers in the labour market requires a personalised approach and an understanding of their needs and preferences.
 Speaking the same language with young people and responding to their needs can grow your team into valuable people who will benefit the business.

-ANTAL KAZAKHSTAN: JOB MARKET OVERVIEW AND SALARY SURVEY I 2024-2025 | KAZAKHSTAN
+ANTAL KAZAKHSTAN: JOB MARKET OVERVIEW AND SALARY SURVEY I 2024-2025 | KAZAKHSTAN assessment on a 5-point scale

 LEVEL OF JOB SATISFACTION WITH THE FOLLOWING INDICATORS